-François de Champlain is one of Jacques’ sons and has been President-founder of the Jacques de Champlain Foundation since 2009.
+François de Champlain is one of Jacques de Champlain’s sons.
+He has been the founding President of the Jacques de Champlain Foundation since 2009.
 Since 2003, he has been working as an Emergency Physician and Trauma Team Leader at the McGill University Health Centre.
-He has worked as a physician as well as in different roles in the medical direction of Urgences-santé for more than 10 years and now acts as a member of the external advisory committee on Emergency Medical Services for the Collège des Médecins du Québec.
-For many years, he has also been acting as the Medical Director for the Montreal Marathon and Montreal International Triathlon.LinkedIn Profile
+He has worked as a physician and has held different roles in the medical direction of Urgences-santé for more than 10 years and now acts as a member of the external advisory committee on Emergency Medical Services for the Collège des médecins du Québec.
+For many years, he has also been serving as the Medical Director for the Montreal Marathon and Montreal International Triathlon.LinkedIn Profile

 Wayne John Smith

-Wayne Smith has been involved in Emergency Medicine and Prehospital care since the early seventies.
-He has had the opportunity to direct two University Emergency Departments (McGill, Sherbrooke) as well as Prehospital Care in the Eastern Townships.
-He was a contributor to two provincial reform reports in prehospital care (the Frechette and Ouellet Reports) and is conscious of the benefits that the Jacques de Champlain Foundation has on the community.
+Dr Wayne Smith has been involved in emergency medicine and prehospital care since the early seventies.
+He has had the opportunity to direct two university Emergency Departments (McGill, Sherbrooke) as well as the Emergency Medical Services in the Eastern Townships.
+He was a contributor to two provincial reform reports in prehospital care (the Frechette and Ouellet Reports) and has been involved with the Jacques de Champlain Foundation since 2014.

 Denis deBlois is professor at the Faculty of Pharmacy, at Université de Montréal, where he studies cardiovascular diseases and teaches drug discovery.
 One of his roles at the Jacques-de Champlain Foundation is to promote research aimed at preventing and treating cardiovascular disorders.
 He is codirector of the GRUM (Groupe de recherche universitaire sur le médicament), one of the Foundation’s partners that helps organize a research Symposium during which we award the Jacques-de Champlain Award of excellence to a young promising researcher in Quebec.
 Early in his career, Denis felt privileged to have Jacques de Champlain as a collaborator and a friend.
 Denis loves to ride his bike on our country roads, for both their beauty and his health!LinkedIn Profile